microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Update-MgBetaOrganizationSetting.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisabledForGroup <String>]`: The ID of an Azure Active Directory group, of which the specified type of insights are disabled for its members.
 Default is empty.
 Optional.
   - `[IsEnabledInOrganization <Boolean?>]`: true if the specified type of insights are enabled for the organization; false if the specified type of insights are disabled for all users without exceptions.
 Default is true.
 Optional.

-`PROFILECARDPROPERTIES <IMicrosoftGraphProfileCardProperty[]>`: .
-  - `[Id <String>]`: The unique identifier for an entity.
-Read-only.
-  - `[Annotations <IMicrosoftGraphProfileCardAnnotation[]>]`: Allows an administrator to set a custom display label for the directory property and localize it for the users in their tenant.
-    - `[DisplayName <String>]`: If present, the value of this field is used by the profile card as the default property label in the experience (for example, 'Cost Center').
-    - `[Localizations <IMicrosoftGraphDisplayNameLocalization[]>]`: Each resource in this collection represents the localized value of the attribute name for a given language, used as the default label for that locale.
-For example, a user with a no-NB client gets 'Kostnads Senter' as the attribute label, rather than 'Cost Center.'
-      - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
-      - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
-  - `[DirectoryPropertyName <String>]`: Identifies a profileCardProperty resource in Get, Update, or Delete operations.
-Allows an administrator to surface hidden Azure Active Directory (Azure AD) properties on the Microsoft 365 profile card within their tenant.
-When present, the Azure AD field referenced in this field will be visible to all users in your tenant on the contact pane of the profile card.
-Allowed values for this field are: UserPrincipalName, Fax, StreetAddress, PostalCode, StateOrProvince, Alias, CustomAttribute1,  CustomAttribute2, CustomAttribute3, CustomAttribute4, CustomAttribute5, CustomAttribute6, CustomAttribute7, CustomAttribute8, CustomAttribute9, CustomAttribute10, CustomAttribute11, CustomAttribute12, CustomAttribute13, CustomAttribute14, CustomAttribute15.

-`PRONOUNS <IMicrosoftGraphPronounsSettings>`: pronounsSettings
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique identifier for an entity.
-Read-only.
-  - `[IsEnabledInOrganization <Boolean?>]`: true to enable pronouns in the organization, false otherwise.
-The default is false, and pronouns are disabled.

 ## RELATED LINKS